marwai/Ansible/README.md

+vpc Basics
+- create computing resources* create another instance or store files
+- to protect data

+Required 2 tier network for xyz - aws vpc*

+instances exist within subnet
+propagation of records within Nacl lists that propagate to all the servers.
+In AWS is instanenous

+VPC on Webapp

+Private is where we have database

+store computers and run data

 # Infrastrucutre as code
 - help speeds up process of configuration management or orchestration
 - Ansible or orchestration - terraform